A Framework for White Blood Cell Segmentation in Microscopic Blood Images Using Digital Image Processing

 This section is to assess the performance of the proposed WBC segmentation scheme.
 In our experiment, 20 blood images from acute leukemia cases type L2 were captured using Microscope Olympus BX51.
 In more details about this digital microscopy acquisition, whole system is soft imaging system with AnalySIS software.
 Its camera is CC-12, and magnification used ×400 for pictures.
 Amount of fields per slide acquired is quiet random, which is 2–3 field/slide and total slides are 10.

-GVF deformable contour was done with suitable iterations, and the final results are shown in Fig. 3d.
-Snake algorithm finds the connected boundary that is detected in Fig. 3c and it selects the nucleus.
-The result has been shown in Fig. 3e.
-The connected boundaries have been filled up and shown in Fig. 3f representing the nucleus of the WBC.
+GVF deformable contour was done with suitable iterations, and the final results are shown in Figure 3d.
+Snake algorithm finds the connected boundary that is detected in Figure 3c and it selects the nucleus.
+The result has been shown in Figure 3e.
+The connected boundaries have been filled up and shown in Figure 3f representing the nucleus of the WBC.

 Results present the advantages of our method instead of others.
 In nucleus segmentation, we used snake algorithm that is not related to size and color of nucleoli because there are various shapes of nucleus in a different kind of white blood cells.
 So, it gives high accuracy result in segmenting nucleus in any type of WBCs and in any capture illumination that cause different color space in images.
 Also, in a cytoplasm segmentation method in which we used the thresholding technique, background is completely segmented from other components.
 And, based on the difference between RBC color in blood image and cytoplasm area, thresholding value is easily segmented in the cytoplasm part.
 But, we prefer to use a sub-image that contains individual WBC to get a better result.
 This method is very simple with high speed and trustable accuracy.